-Sustainability is a top priority for our company.
-It is embedded firmly in our strategy through the regular review of all issues that are material to our stakeholders, the definition of appropriate actions and targets, and the adherence to environmental, social and governance policies.
-Our two governance bodies, the Board of Directors and the Group Executive Committee, oversee the implementation of our strategy and sustainability imperatives and reflect the culture of transparency and collaboration that is prevalent across the Group.
+Sustainability is embedded firmly in our strategy through the regular review of all issues that are material to the business and our stakeholders, the definition of appropriate actions and targets, and the adherence to environmental, social and governance policies.
+Our two governance bodies, the Board of Directors and the Group Executive Committee, oversee the implementation of our strategy and sustainability imperatives and reflect the culture of good governance, transparency and business ethics that is prevalent across the Group.